-As part of our Schools Safe 4 Girls campaign, we're publishing a Factsheet for Schools on Violence Against Women and Girls, prepared by experts on our Prevention Network.
+As part of our Schools Safe 4 Girls campaign, we've published a Schools Guide to address Violence Against Women and Girls.

-We are delighted that Secretary of State for Education and Minister for Women and Equalities, Nicky Morgan, is backing our Factsheet:
+Having published our Factsheet earlier in the year, we are delighted that Secretary of State for Education and Minister for Women and Equalities, Nicky Morgan, gave it her backing:

 “As both Secretary of State for Education and Minister for Women I am wholly committed to tackling violence against women and girls.
 Recent events have brought into sharp focus the crucial importance of teaching young people to understand the abuse women and girls can face and where they can get support.

 “Ensuring young people receive good quality relationship education which teaches the importance of respect and mutual consent should be at the heart of this and the new factsheet from the Ending Violence Against Women Coalition helps to highlight the importance of this issue to teachers.”

 About the Schools Safe 4 Girls campaign